borgbackup/borgbackup.github.io/releases/borg-2.0.rst

 - command line interface cleanups

+  - remote repository URLs default to relative paths, using an absolute path is possible.
   - no scp style repo parameters any more (parsing ambiguity issues, no :port possible), just use the better ssh://user@host:port/path .
   - separated repo and archive, no "::" any more